Train-travel booking guide

 Eurostar

 Eurostar's reservation centre can not only book the Eurostar Ski Train for you.
 They can also book indirect Eurostar + TGV journeys to quite a few French destinations.
-It can take around 10 - 15 minutes to get through someimes, so do it when you are sitting comfortably.
+It can take around 10 to 40 minutes to get through sometimes, so make sure you are sitting comfortably.

 Phone: 03432 186 186